gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 spark-sql (flight_db)>
 ```

+> **What you should see:** 10 rows of delay group counts for year 2008 months 4 and 5, confirming the permanent table is queryable from the CLI.
+The WARN line about `METASTORE_FILTER_HOOK` is harmless and can be ignored.

 There are is a WARN log messages but we can also see the 10 results we asked for.
 This is not really usable but it proofs the fact that we have made the results available for querying over SQL.

 ## Use Spark Thriftserver to query the table from outside of Spark

-The Thrift JDBC/ODBC Server (aka Spark Thrift Server or STS) is Spark SQL’s port of Apache Hive’s HiveServer2 that allows JDBC/ODBC clients to execute SQL queries over JDBC and ODBC protocols on Apache Spark.
+The Thrift JDBC/ODBC Server (aka Spark Thrift Server or STS) is Spark SQL's port of Apache Hive's HiveServer2 that allows JDBC/ODBC clients to execute SQL queries over JDBC and ODBC protocols on Apache Spark.

 With Spark Thrift Server, business users can work with their Business Intelligence (BI) tools, e.g. Tableau or Microsoft Excel, and connect to Apache Spark using the ODBC or JDBC API.